 What’s the first thing you grab when you’re on your period?
-For 70% of menstruating humans, reaching for a tampon is second nature, but what about the other 30% who don’t use them?
-Ever heard of period undies or menstrual cups?
+For 70% of menstruating humans in the USA, reaching for a tampon is second nature, but what about the other 30% who don’t use them?
+Ever heard of period underwear or menstrual cups?
 Read below to find out more!

 If you’re an avid social media user, public transportation rider, and overall advertising guru, you’ve probably noticed the iconic pictures going around for the new period-proof panties, THINX.
 Many menstruating humans are intrigued by this new phenomenon, but at the same time a lot of us are scratching our heads wondering how the heck it works.
 According to their website and further research, THINX underwear is made with a special technology (microfiber polyester) that absorbs your blood.
 In other words, these materials pull the moister from your vagina away from the body and into the material ~like magic~.
 Many people love this new alternative because they’re reusable, comfy, and they have multiple designs (hip hugger, high waist, boy short, sport, cheeky, and thong).
 If you’re one of those people who simply cannot shove a menstrual cup or tampon up your vagina, then period panties are a great alternative to disposable pads!